In this blog, Alison Jenaway reflects on running a randomised controlled trial earlier in her career.

 When I asked people why they agreed to take part, knowing that they might not get the treatment, some said they were doing it in the hope of getting the therapy.
 However most said that they wanted to help others.
 They understood that being part of a research project was one way that they could do that.
 Perhaps that was one way of giving meaning to their suffering?

-Dr Alison Jenaway is a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
-She is a CAT therapist and supervisor and has been using CAT for around 20 years, and is currently Chair of the national Association for Cognitive Analytic Therapy.
+Before retirement, Dr Alison Jenaway was a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
+She is a CAT therapist and supervisor and has been using CAT for around 20 years.
+Alison is a former Chair of the national Association for Cognitive Analytic Therapy.